MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 You can find vipr.exe in a path like: C:\repos\MSGraph-SDK-Code-Generator\src\GraphODataTemplateWriter\bin\Debug\Vipr.exe.
 The first argument is the input metadata.
 The second argument named **writer** is always the same: GraphODataTemplateWriter.
 The third argument named **output** is the output location for the generated files.
 We are using the location in msgraph-sdk-dotnet-beta in this example.
 We suggest that you do the same.

-Alternately, you can run this from Visual Studio.
+Alternately, you can run this from Visual Studio in the MSGraph-SDK-Code-Generator solution.
 The following image shows how to set this up.

 ![](/msgraph-sdk-dotnet-beta-models/images/codeGeneratorSettings.PNG)